gsypolt/stp2016-ruby-cucumber/README.md

 This code is provided as a Cucumber test skeleton for STP 2016 conference workshop.
 This framework will not be maintained after the STP 2016 conference.

 # Requirements
 Attendees *must* bring a laptop with Unix environment installed.
-This includes a WINDOWS with a virtual machine running MAC or UBUNTU for optimal experience.
+This includes a WINDOWS with a virtual machine running MAC or UBUNTU for an optimal experience.

 # Configuration Workstation